• Skip to primary navigation

 • butter - you can use salted or unsalted butter.
 If using salted, don’t add in the extra salt that is called for in the recipe.

-• orange juice and orange zest - we add these to give the yams a citrus flavor.
+• orange juice - we add freshly squeezed orange juice to give the yams a citrus flavor.
 If you don’t want an orange flavor, free free to leave these out and add in water instead.

 • dark brown sugar - we prefer our candied yams less sweet so we only added in ⅓ cup.
 For traditional candied yams which are quite sweet, add in 1 cup of sugar.